Cluster-Based Control of Transition-Independent MDPs: Conclusion

 \section{Conclusion}

-In this work we examined cluster-based control techniques on a multi-agent system to achieve behavioral objectives.
-A collective of agents, whose behavior may be learned or abstracted from a known model, can be represented as a transition-independent Markov decision process under mild assumptions.
-While the classic setup has the controller assign an action to the system, better performance may be achieved by partitioning agents into groups and giving each group its own action.
-This cluster-based approach can greatly increase the attained value, however solving through standard techniques such as value iteration and policy iteration become prohibitively slow due to huge action space.
-This work details a solution in clustered value iteration, which takes a ``round-robin" approach to policy optimization.
-This algorithm's convergence properties are studied, and it is shown that the true optimal may be attained in systems whose reward functions have a separable quality.
+In this work we consider a CP who controls a MAS via cluster-based policies.
+Agents assigned to one cluster receive the same control at the same time step, but agents in different clusters may receive different controls.
+Complexity is a concern as standard techniques to solve for a policy scale with the size of the action space.
+We proposed clustered value iteration, which takes a ``round-robin" approach to policy optimization across each cluster in turn.
+This algorithm has a per-iteration complexity that is independent of the number of clusters, and has the same contractive properties of value iteration.
+We showed that our algorithm converges and it finds optimal policies for TI-MDPs with separable reward functions.

-The second half of this work examined techniques for optimally clustering agents.
-An iterative greedy splitting technique is proposed as a desirable approach, as it provides monotonic, submodular improvement in value, and requires significantly less computation than a naive approach.
-Examples of both clustered value iteration and the greedy splitting clustering are explored in simulation under a variety of scenarios.
+We next examined maximizing the value function by optimally assigning agents to clusters.
+We showed that TI-MDPs with submodular reward functions have submodular value functions.
+An iterative greedy splitting technique was then proposed that provided submodular improvement in value with natural stopping conditions and reduced computation versus a naive approach.
+Examples of both CVI and the GSA-R were explored in simulation under a variety of scenarios.

-While inspired by multi-agent systems, this formulation has relevance to other reinforcement learning problems, specifically in the case of complicated action spaces.
-These techniques may be layered with approaches like value function approximation for the combined benefits for handling large state and action spaces.
-Future work can study scalability of both spaces subject to large systems of agents, as well as more sophisticated techniques to choose cluster configurations.